 The first symptoms of gum disease are inflamed gums.
 They may become swollen and red, bleeding easily when you brush or eat crunchy foods.
 If left unchecked, the gums will begin to pull away from the tooth's surface as tartar buildup increases.
 Tartar cannot be removed from normal brushing or flossing and must be professionally eliminated through a scaling or cleaning of the tooth's surface.

-Regular dental cleanings are one of the best ways to prevent gum disease and can treat it in the early stages.
+Regular dental cleanings are one of the best ways to prevent gum disease.
 Our team uses special tools to scale away tartar and smooth the surface of the tooth root.
 This allows the gum to heal and reattach to the tooth.
 If gum disease has progressed, there may be a need for deep cleanings, as well as special mouthwashes and medications to help dispel bacteria and aid in the healing of the gums.

 Keep your teeth and gums healthy.
 Contact us today for an appointment and come see our experienced and friendly dental team at Columbia Dental Center.
 We can help treat and prevent gum disease to protect your beautiful smile and your health.